sakosuri/Client-metrics-report/README.md

 ### Client Metrics Summary

 One row per input client.
-Trend metrics are the average of all available five-minute maximum samples in the selected window.
+Trend metrics (RSSI, SNR, rates, durations) are the average of all available five-minute maximum samples in the selected window.
+Health score and connected device information are fetched from `GET /dna/data/api/v1/clients/{mac}` at report-generation time.

 Columns include: